canalplus/rx-player/README.md

 Details on how to contribute is written in the [CONTRIBUTING.md file](./CONTRIBUTING.md) at the root of this repository.

-If you need more informations, you can contact us via our [gitter room](https://gitter.im/canalplus/rx-player).
+If you need more information, you can contact us via our [gitter room](https://gitter.im/canalplus/rx-player).

 We also began to add a little architecture documentation [here